-- G. Play Clock.
-The length of time the offensive team has to snap the ball after the referees have spotted the ball will vary by division: - 1.
-In the TUFFS Division there will be a 60-second play clock and the referee will issue a warning at 30 seconds; - 2.
+G. Play Clock.
+The length of time the offensive team has to snap the ball after the referees have spotted the ball will vary by division:

+- 1. In the TUFFS Division there will be a 60-second play clock and the referee will issue a warning at 30 seconds; - 2.
 In the White Division there will be a 35-second play clock and the referee will issue a warning at 20 seconds; - 3.
 In the Black division, there will be a 35-second play clock, and the referee will issue a warning with 20 seconds remaining. - 4.
 In the Red division, there will be a 30-second play clock, and the referee will issue a warning with 15 seconds remaining. - 5.
-No delay of game penalty can be called without a "time remaining" warning appropriate for each division. - H. Halftime.
-Halftime will be five (5) minutes long. - I. Time Outs.
-Each team will be permitted two (2) timeouts per half, and timeouts will not carry over to the 2d half.
+A delay of game cannot be called without a "time remaining" warning, appropriate for each division.

+H. Halftime.
+Halftime will be five (5) minutes long.

+I. Time Outs.
+Each team will be permitted two (2) timeouts per half, and timeouts will not carry over to the 2nd half.
 Timeouts are one (1) minute in length.
+No timeouts are allowed in Tuffs.
+If a timeout is called after a touchdown is scored, the clock will not restart until the ensuing kickoff after the ball is touched (P.A.T. is an untimed down).

-No timeouts are allowed in Tuffs. - J. Charged Time Outs.
-During the 1st and 2nd Half, an offensive team which fails to snap the ball within the time allowed by Rule I.G shall be charged a time-out, and the clock stops until the ball is snapped; if the offensive team has no remaining time-outs, the failure to snap the ball within the time allowed by Rule I.G shall result in a loss of down. - K. First Downs.
+J. Charged Time Outs.
+During the 1st and 2nd half, an offensive team which fails to snap the ball within the time allowed by Rule I.G (delay of game) shall be charged a time-out, and the clock stops until the ball is snapped; if the offensive team has no remaining time-outs, the failure to snap the ball within the time allowed by Rule I.G shall result in a 5-yard penalty.

+K. First Downs.
 First downs will be achieved after the ball is advanced ten yards.
 Each team will have four downs to advance ten yards.
 (No First Downs for TUFFS.
 TUFFS play a maximum of four downs.)